PeterCamilleri/CX16/docs/proc_grammar.md

-select      &rarr; "select" expression "from" ("case" constants ":" statement*)* "endselect" for         &rarr; "for" variable "&larr;" expression ("to"|"downto") expression "do" statement* "endfor" if          &rarr; "if" expression "then" statement* ("else" statement*) "endif" call        &rarr; identifier ("(" expressions ")")? ";"
+select      &rarr; "select" expression "from" ("case" constants ":" statement*)* "endselect" for         &rarr; "for" variable "&larr;" expression ("to"|"downto") expression "do" statement* "endfor" if          &rarr; "if" expression "then" statement* ("else" statement*) "endif"
-            -- identifier must be a proc either predefined or previously defined in the code. repeat      &rarr; "repeat" statement* "until" expression ";" return      &rarr; "return" expression? ";" while       &rarr; "while" expression "do" statement* "endwhile ";" empty       &rarr; ";"
+            -- expression must have a boolean value. call        &rarr; identifier ("(" expressions ")")? ";" -- identifier must be a proc either predefined or previously defined in the code. repeat      &rarr; "repeat" statement* "until" expression ";" -- expression must have a boolean value. return      &rarr; "return" expression? ";" while       &rarr; "while" expression "do" statement* "endwhile ";" -- expression must have a boolean value. empty       &rarr; ";"

 constants   &rarr; constant   ("," constant)*